fraserxu/babel-jsxgettext/README.md

 A tool like [jsxgettext](https://www.npmjs.com/package/jsxgettext), but works for `es6` + `jsx` that babel support.

-I have a blog post explain my workflow in an [Electron app with React + Babel](Translation workflow in Electron application).
+I have a blog post explain my translation workflow in an [Electron app with React + Babel](https://fraserxu.me/2015/09/18/translation-workflow-in-Electron-application/).

 ### Usage